 “We have a full time post who spends all her time managing supply shortages and we are looking at needing to add additional resources to support this due to the growing issues” – UK

-Figure 4 presents the responses according to country, sorted by the percentage of respondents reporting their time spent handling shortages (‘up to 10 hours’, ‘up to 15 hours’ and ‘more than 15 hours’).
+Figure 4 presents the estimated time spent handling shortages according to country, sorted by the percentage of respondents reporting at least 5 hours per week.

-The most frequent response was ‘up to five hours’ (46% of the 969 respondents).
+The most frequent response to the question asking how much time was spent per week was ‘up to five hours’ (46% of the 969 respondents).
 More respondents selected the highest duration option (‘more than 15 hours’, 13%) than the lowest duration option (‘less than 1 hour’, 11%).

 The mean percentage of a country’s respondents report more than five hours per week managing medicine shortages for the 2018 survey (mean = 42.0%), compared to 2014 (mean = 33.1%).
 A paired samples t-test shows a statistically significant (p=0.031) increase compared to the 2014 survey.